ABOUT SOCIAL ANXIETY DISORDER THERAPY

 - You fear that you’ll act in a way or show anxiety symptoms that will be negatively evaluated (i.e., will be humiliating or embarrassing; will lead to rejection or offend others).

-- The social interactions almost always provoke fear or anxiety [Physical symptoms of anxiety include: including confusion/”out of body” experience, pounding heart/fast heartbeat, sweating, shaking, blushing, trouble catching breath, muscle tension, upset stomach/nausea, and diarrhea.
+- Almost always provoke fear or anxiety [Physical symptoms of anxiety include: including confusion/”out of body” experience, pounding heart/fast heartbeat, sweating, shaking, blushing, trouble catching breath, muscle tension, upset stomach/nausea, and diarrhea.
 In children, the fear or anxiety may be expressed by crying, clinging to a parent, throwing a tantrum, freezing, shrinking, or failing to speak in social situations].

-- The social situations are avoided or endured with intense fear or anxiety.
+- Are avoided or endured with intense fear or anxiety.

-- The fear or anxiety is out of proportion to the actual threat posed by the social situation and to the sociocultural context.
+- out of proportion to the actual threat posed by the social situation and to the sociocultural context.

 - Specified by “performance only” – if the fear is restricted to speaking or performing in public.